Erudika/para/README.md

 para.clients_can_access_root_app = true
 # if false caching is disabled
 para.cache_enabled = true
-# change this to a random string
+# root app secret, used for token generation, should be a random string
 para.app_secret_key = "b8db69a24a43f2ce134909f164a45263"
-# enable API request signature checking
+# enable API request signature verification
 para.security.api_security = true
+# the node number from 1 to 1024, used for distributed ID generation
+para.worker_id = 1
 ```

 1. [Download the latest executable WAR](https://github.com/Erudika/para/releases)